Ames Nowell State Park

 On the other side of Cleveland Pond there is a fairly mellow trail that leads to a boardwalk and then to another trail that ends on a peninsula that juts out into the center of the pond.

 To get into the flowy technical trails right away, cross the dam and turn left behind the big rock.
 You'll find a lot of trails to explore.
 Or you could follow the main trail that starts at the western end of the dam out to the powerline, then either cross the powerline or climb the hill on your right.
 That will lead you to the trails that lead into the backside of the park.
 These include the ATV/motorcycle trails that I mentioned above.
 (The park has always been closed to motorized vehicles.)
 Some of these trails will lead you most of the way around the pond.
 AmeriCorps main project in 2006 was to build a 150-foot long bridge over a long badly bogged out section of trail on the far western side of Cleveland Pond.
-(Pictured to the left.)
+(Pictured to the right.)
 The addition of this bridge has restored a long abused trail.
 It has made a long mud bog manageable and, over time, will allow the surrounding forest to heal itself.

 For a more technical ride, after you cross the dam bear left on the trail behind the big rock.
 This will lead you to a network of quite enjoyable, somewhat challenging trails that never stray more than a half mile or so from the lake.

 Exploring the trails in the western side of the park you'll find many large boulders to ride over and many long flowy technical singletracks.
 In some cases, it might seem like the trail that you're on was designed to find every big rock in the woods and then to go right over it.
 And in fact, that's the case!